Enneagram Nine At Work

 - Don’t mistake a Nine’s silence for affirming words or agreement.
 They may nod along with what you’re saying, but their nods may simply mean “I hear you”, not “I agree with you”.
 Seek clarity before making assumptions about their positions.

 - Encourage them to voice their opinion & allow space for them to do so.
 Nines may not feel like their opinion is worthy of being expressed.
+This is a distinct difference from the Enneagram Seven at work and the Enneagram Eight at work.

 - When a Nine asserts an opinion without being invited, take note!
 The Nine has taken a huge risk, which indicates that this is a topic that they are very passionate about.